Khojasteh-hb/PPI-network-Analysis/README.md

 Khojasteh, H., Khanteymoori, A., & Olyaee, M. H. (2022).
 Comparing protein–protein interaction networks of SARS-CoV-2 and (H1N1) influenza using topological features.
 Scientific reports, 12(1), 1-11.

 # Contact
-If you have any questions, do not hesitate to contact us by khojasteh@znu.ac.ir or khojasteh.hb@gmail.com, we will be happy to assist.
+If you have any questions, do not hesitate to contact us at khojasteh.hb@gmail.com, we will be happy to assist.